hegwj/CbLDM/README.md

 [modules](modules): It includes the model architecture file for CbLDM and dataloader.py.

 [utils](utils): It contains the python packages that will be used in CbLDM.

+# Model Files
+Additional files on CbLDM are placed at https://huggingface.co/wszzyang/CbLDM, which contains the data used for training, the pre-trained submodels, and the model files

 # Authors
 __Jiarui Cao__<sup>1</sup>